 You’ll need to be familiar with the largest three places where you can reach your clothing brand’s customers:

-Each of these have a ton of resources to educate people on how to reach your target market with their products for businesses.
+Each of these has a ton of resources to educate people on how to reach your target market with their products for businesses.
 Make sure to familiarize yourself with them otherwise you’ll be operating in the dark and wasting a lot of money.

-Portland Gear only spends about $500/month advertising because they already had a built in following from their Portland Instagram page.
+Portland Gear only spends about $500/month advertising because they already had a built-in following from their Portland Instagram page.
 They also use a super cool 1973 VW Westfalia to do pop up shops around Portland.

 Popup shops are really fun marketing tools to meet your customers where they gather.
 These are great for brand identity cause they help associate the business with another place that the people already like.

 Common places where popup shops are allowed include: